-Figure 6.23 - Polyline Edit the Right Side Figure 6.24 - Polyline Edit the Left Side
+Figure 6.23 - Polyline Edit the Right Side

-Select the Edit Polyline tool on the drop-down arrow of the Modify panel and the command line on the AutoCAD application will prompt you to "Select polyline or [Multiple]:" Type "M" for multiple, and then pick to the upper right of the graphical display as shown in Figure 6.23.
-Going to the left, you will see the selection window signifying the "crossing" option in selecting entities.
+Select the Edit Polyline tool on the Modify II toolbar and the command line on the AutoCAD application will prompt you to "select objects".
+Pick to the upper right of the graphical display as shown in Figure 6.23 and going to the left, you will see the dotted selection window signifying the "crossing" option in selecting entities.
 Pick again to make the crossing selection.
-The command line will return with "Do you wish to turn the line into a Polyline <y>".
-Hit Enter to convert the line to a Polyline and at the next prompt, type "J" for join.
-Hit Enter again and all adjoining lines and arcs will become a Closed Polyline.
+The command line will return with "Do you wish to turn the line into a Polyline $\langle y \rangle$ ".
+Enter to convert a line to a Polyline and at the next prompt, type "J" for join.
+Reselect the lines and all adjoining lines and arcs will become a Closed Polyline.
 The small radius 6 circle will remain a separate entity.

-Again, select the Edit Polyline tool on the Modify panel and the command line on the AutoCAD application will prompt you to "Select polyline or [Multiple]:" Type "M" for multiple, and then pick the upper middle of the graphical display as shown in Figure 6.24 and going to the left, you will again see the selection window signifying the "crossing" option in selecting entities.
+Again, select the Edit Polyline tool on the Modify II toolbar and the command line on the AutoCAD application will prompt you to "select objects".
+Pick to the upper middle of the graphical display as shown in Figure 6.24 and going to the left, you will again see the dotted selection window signifying the "crossing" option in selecting entities.
 Pick again to make the crossing selection.
-The command line will return with "Do you wish to turn the line into a Polyline <y>".
-Hit Enter to convert a line to a Polyline and at the next prompt, type "J" and Enter for join.
-All adjoining lines and arcs will become a Closed Polyline.
-You can now unfreeze, or thaw, the 0 layer.
+The command line will return with "Do you wish to turn the line into a Polyline $\langle y \rangle$ ".
+Enter to convert a line to a Polyline and at the next prompt, type "J" for join.
+Reselect the lines and all adjoining lines and arcs will become a Closed Polyline.